dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/add-new-model.md

 State installed version of this project and your OS information.

 **Temperature configuration**
-Add output of `sudo asus-fan-control -get-temps` command.
+Add output of `sudo asus-fan-control get-temps` command.

 **Laptop model name**
 Add output of `sudo dmidecode -s system-product-name` command.

+**Additional context**
+Add any specific information about your device if applicable.